5 Innovative Ways to Work French Conversation Practice into Your Day

-Not only is chit chat a fun way to relax and get to know someone, it’s also one of the best ways there is to learn a language.
+Conversation works wonders—it’s a fun way to get to know someone and one of the best ways there is to learn a language.

-But believe it or not, there are lots of ways for anyone to speak in French on a daily basis.
+Opportunities to converse in French can seem few and far between when you’re not surrounded by native speakers, but there are actually lots of ways for anyone to speak in French on a daily basis.

 With the great ol’ technology we all know as the internet, you can practice French conversation without ever leaving your house!